WHAT ARE WE TALKING ABOUT?

 • Attaching a LICENSE file, which is an explicit statement that grants certain uses of work, defining how people are allowed to reuse the analysis code.
 How version control, README file and LICENSE file can be set up: The British Ecological Society (2017).
 A guide to reproducible code in ecology and evolution.
 Report available here

-@ students: please, always talk to your responsible professor, lecturer and/ or supervisor about ethical barriers in open data and open code.
-Do not provide data or code online without talking to your responsible professor, lecturer and/ or supervisor!
+@students: Always talk to your responsible professor, lecturer and/ or supervisor about ethical barriers in open data and open code.
+Please do not provide data or code online without talking to your responsible professor, lecturer and/ or supervisor!

 Note: These examples are intentionally kept simple to demonstrate the basics of creating reproduceable code.